radenrishwan/otakudesu-api/README.md

 # Otakudesu API
 an Unofficial API for [otakudesu](https://otakudesu.video)

-you can access demo here [https://scraping-psezlumomq-et.a.run.app/](https://scraping-psezlumomq-et.a.run.app/)
+you can access demo here [https://otakudesu-api-psezlumomq-as.a.run.app](https://otakudesu-api-psezlumomq-as.a.run.app) (this is temporary url).
 ## Usage
 ### NOTE
 before running server, you need to export otakudesu endpoint. you can see at .env file for command or type command below